 “I was just exhausted.
 If I could earn more as a per diem and locums, then so be it.
-Paying off $200,000 is a lot of money but so is my mental health.”
+Paying off $265,000 is a lot of money but so is my mental health.”

 To keep costs down, she adopted the advice of living like a resident and paying off as much of her debt as possible.

 Dr. Macaraeg took this advice a step further and moved back in with her parents, giving up her apartment in Brooklyn.
-“It doesn’t make sense for me to stay there with my traveling lifestyle,” she says.
+“It doesn’t make sense for me to stay there with my traveling lifestyle,” she shares.
 “With that and not having to pay rent or the exorbitant prices of getting on the subway, it worked out for me.”